 These are the questions that Activist Abdur-Rahman Muhammad attempts to solve in this this 6-part docuseries.
 Each episode focuses on different topics that surround Malcolm, such as his childhood, his conversion to the Nation of Islam, his relationship with Elijah Muhammad, and the constant surveillance he was under via J. Edgar Hoover’s FBI.
 Aside from this, it also shows Malcolm’s growth from a hate-filled activist who preached violence and held resentment towards his non-violent “rival” MLK, to a more calm and peaceful person after his pilgrimage to Mecca.

-But the question that Abdur-Rahman Muhammad is trying to solve is the shows title name: Who killed Malcolm X?
+However, the question that Abdur-Rahman Muhammad is trying to solve is in the shows title: Who killed Malcolm X?
 In an affidavit released by Talmadge in which he attempted to clear the names of his convicted co-defendants, he wrote and listed the four other men that were allegedly involved in the slaying of Malcolm.
 Based off this, Abdur begins his search for the true killers of Malcolm X.

 2. Just Mercy (Theaters)

 Runtime: 2 hours & 17 minutes

 Cast: Micheal B. Jordan, Brie Larson, Jamie Foxx

 Just Mercy tells the true story of Harvard Alumni Bryan Stevenson’s representation for the wrongfully convicted Walter McMillain.
 The movie takes us along his incredibly difficult journey of getting him off of death row due to a murder charge of an 18-year-old white female.
 Due to superb performances and beautiful cinematography, the movie never failed to keep me actively engaged in the story.
 Thankfully, the film also does not suffer from the “White Savior” trope that so many other black-focused films undergo.